 \subsection{New invariants}

 The QT decomposition is motivated by the separation of different sources of covariances of compartmental diffusivities.
-While the $\ell = 0$ parts of $\T$ and $\Q$ have been studied in the dMR literature under different names, their anisotropic complements have remained unexplored.
-They provide access to novel rotationally invariant tissue contrasts.
+While the $\ell = 0$ parts of $\T$ and $\Q$ have been studied in the dMRI literature under different names, their anisotropic complements (with $\ell>0$) have remained largely unexplored.
+They provide access to novel rotationally invariant dMRI contrasts.